Diversity of Wonder, Peregrine Falcons, Ames Municipal Report

 Listen to the entire episode now!

-Dennis Hart gives a summary of this past week's local news from the pages of the Ames Tribune.
+Dennis Hart gives a summary of Iowa news of last week.

 Listen to the entire episode now!